2025 TAX Announcement – Please check the announcement, forms and instruction pages.

 • Seek help from accountants or tax preparers, especially if your situation is complex.

-In BC, digital filing is the most popular method due to its convenience and speed.
+In Canada, digital filing is the most popular method due to its convenience and speed.

 Personal tax return guide Canada